PavanRangani/docs/docs/prd/legal-entities/partnership.md

 Registered agent of the firm.
 It can be company or contact.
 Default `Contact` is selected.
 Its not mandatory.

-#### Address
+#### Contact Information

+- Phone
-Address of the partnership firm.
+  - Phone number of the Partnership firm.
 Its not mandatory.

-#### Phone
+- Fax

-Phone number of the partnership firm.
+  - Fax of the Partnership firm.
 Its not mandatory.

-#### URL
+- URL

-URL of the partnership firm.
+  - URL of the Partnership firm.
 Its not mandatory.

-#### Fax
+#### Address

-Fax of the partnership firm.
+- Address of the Partnership firm.
+User can allows to add 2 addresses.
 Its not mandatory.
+- By default, addresses name are `Address` & `Addtional Address`.
+- User can able to change the header of the address.
+On hover, shows pencil icon.
+On click, opens header in edit mode where user can able to change the header name.
+- Address is not a mandatory.
+- Fields of the addresses are:
+  - Address 1
+  - Address 2
+  - City
+  - State
+  - Zip-code
+  - Country
+    - By default, USA is prefilled.

 #### Governance